Crazydud3gam3r/Episode-Batch-Rename/README.md

-A way to batch rename episode files en masse using python
+Very simple, follow what the GUI says and you will be good to go

-Follow what the prompts say and there you have it Options for naming scheme are as follows:
+Options for naming scheme are as follows:

 Name Episode #